Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 describing him as a model of chivalry and honour,

-and wrote the foreword to his autobiography.
+and wrote the forward to his autobiography.

 There you go.